Reed-CompBio/BIO331-F20-Lab6.1-GitHub/README.md

 ![github-desktop3](figs/github-desktop3.png)

-b) If you have a push
+b) If you cannot push your commits, that means someone else has made modifications to the repository that you do not have yet.
+You may have to _Fetch origin_ before you are able to push.

 Great!
 The GitHub Repository now has your new file.
 Go to the GitHub website to confirm.